-Join Mike Rankin for an in-depth discussion in this video Synchronizing text, part of Creating Long Documents with InDesign CC.
+Join Mike Rankin for an in-depth discussion in this video Synchronizing text, part of InDesign: Creating Long Documents.

 - In some cases you may need to use the same piece of text in multiple places, either in the same document or in different documents.
 If it's a small piece of text, you could use something like a cross-reference or a text variable but for something longer, like a whole story, you can use the place and link feature.
 Let's see how it works.
 Here I have two documents from separate books by the same author and these are gonna be the about the author pages.
 Now I have all the information laid out in the first document over here on the left, with a few paragraphs of text, a title, and an anchored photo.

 I don't have anything yet, over here, in the second document on the right but since they're both by the same author, I want the same information.
 Of course, I could just copy and paste, but then if the information changed, I'd have to make the same edits in two places, which is really boring.
 And it would be even more boring if I had to use this same information in five places.
 Fortunately, I can place this story in another location and even in another document, then maintain a live link to the first document.
 And the feature I'll use to do this is called, Place and Link.